puppetlabs/puppet-docs/source/puppet/4.10/modules_publishing.markdown

 >**Note:**
 >
 >Throughout the Puppet 3.x series, deprecation warnings were issued for Modulefile.
 If you still have a Modulefile, it will be treated like any other text file in the root directory of the module.
-You will need to move any metadata contained in it to the [metadata.json][inpage_metadata].
+Move any metadata contained in the Modulefile to the [metadata.json][inpage_metadata].

 ## Upload to the Puppet Forge

 Now that you have a compiled `tar.gz` package, you can upload it to the Forge.
 There is currently no command line tool for publishing; you must use the Forge's web interface. *Note:* Your tarball must be 10MB or less.